U.S. flag An official website of the United States government

 Weakness Enumeration

 The NVD uses Common Weakness Enumeration (CWE), which was created to identify common software security weaknesses.
 The CWE list took community initiative of organizations and researchers to create specific definitions for each security flaw.
 The NVD uses the CWE-1003 view when associating CWEs to vulnerabilities.
 Known as “Weaknesses for Simplified Mapping of Published Vulnerabilities”, this subset of CWEs was selected through coordination between the NVD and the CWE team.
-If the CNA of the CVE record has provided CWE information via the CVE List it will be displayed in this section along with the CWE[s] associated through NVD analysis.
+If the CNA of the CVE record has provided CWE information via the CVE List it will be displayed in this section along with the CWE[s] associated through NVD enrichment.

 Image of Weakness